GDQuest/website/content/docs/godot-steering-ai-framework/reference/classes/GSAISeparation.md

 +++
-title = "GSTSeparation"
+title = "GSAISeparation"
-description = "Calculates an acceleration that repels the agent from its neighbors in the\n given `GSTProximity`.\n\n The acceleration is an average based on all neighbors, multiplied by a\n strength decreasing by the inverse square law in relation to distance, and it\n accumulates." author = "razoric" date = "2020-02-07" aliases = ["/docs/godot-steering-toolkit/reference/classes/gstseparation/"]
+description = "Calculates an acceleration that repels the agent from its neighbors in the\n given `GSAIProximity`.\n\n The acceleration is an average based on all neighbors, multiplied by a\n strength decreasing by the inverse square law in relation to distance, and it\n accumulates." author = "razoric" date = "2020-02-11"
 +++

 <!-- Auto-generated from JSON by GDScript docs maker.
 Do not edit this document directly. -->

-**Extends:** GSTGroupBehavior
+**Extends:** GSAIGroupBehavior

 ## Description ##

-Calculates an acceleration that repels the agent from its neighbors in the given `GSTProximity`.
+Calculates an acceleration that repels the agent from its neighbors in the given `GSAIProximity`.

  The acceleration is an average based on all neighbors, multiplied by a strength decreasing by the inverse square law in relation to distance, and it